SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

       - :todo:`TBD`

     * - Document Data
-      - a dictionary (list of names and values) giving the document data of interest for the document services.
+      - The document data of the enrollment.
       - :todo:`TBD`

     * - Biometric Data